 2. Location and facilities

 Imperial has a number of campuses in London and the South-East.
 All have excellent travel links and are easily accessible via public transport.

-Your main location of study will be:
+Your main locations of study will be either one of the following campuses: